sj-agency-1/apb-website/src/content/blog/en/targeted-advertising.md

 ---
-title: "Targeted Advertising for Personal Brand: How to Find Your Audience and Not Waste Your Budget"
+title: 'Targeted Advertising for Personal Brand: How to Find Your Audience and Not Waste Your Budget'
-description: "Practical tips for setting up advertising campaigns to promote your personal brand."
+description: 'Practical tips for setting up advertising campaigns to promote your personal brand.'
-excerptTitle: "Targeted Advertising: Find Your Audience"
+excerptTitle: 'Targeted Advertising: Find Your Audience'
-excerptDescription: "Advertising can be a gold mine or a black hole for your budget.
-Learn how to set up targeting so that every dollar works for your personal brand."
+excerptDescription: 'Advertising can be a gold mine or a black hole for your budget.
+Learn how to set up targeting so that every dollar works for your personal brand.'
 publishDate: 2025-11-28
-heroImage: "/src/assets/images/posts/blog/4.webp"
+heroImage: '/src/assets/images/posts/blog/4.webp'
-tags: ["Advertising Tips", "Targeting"]
+tags: ['Advertising Tips', 'Targeting']
 isArchive: false
 ---